-6. Aggrieved and not satisfied with the impugned orders, the Appellant preferred the present Appeal claiming that her premises has LT Category I(B) connection bearing SC No. M1009938 with contracted load of 1KW for supply of energy and that the CGRF has not considered her plea regarding application of Section 56(2) of the Electricity Act 2003 which does not permit demand of arrears which is not shown continuously as recoverable as arrears of charges for the energy supplied, after a lapse of two years from the date when such sum became first due and that the provisional assessment letter dt.15.10.2012 was issued relating to the period of alleged theft and that the Appellant filed an objection under Section 126(3) of Electricity Act, 2003 before the Assessing officer on 3.10.2012 and that the assessing officer has not replied to this objection and that the procedure prescribed and therefore, it is not due for payment.

-7. In this Appeal, the 1st Respondent AAE/OP/Hussaini Alam submitted a reply dt.15.6.2016 alleging theft of energy with a tampered meter and about the provisional assessment of the loss assessed at Rs 8,940/- and on its basis, the 2nd Respondent issued a provisional assessment notice for theft of energy.
-He filed a copy of the provisional assessment notice for theft of energy dt.15.10.2012, copy of assessment calculation along with test certificate of LT meter dt.12.10.2012.
+- 6. Aggrieved and not satisfied with the impugned orders, the Appellant preferred the present Appeal claiming that she is the owner of the premises having LT Category I(B) connection bearing SC No. M2005682 with contracted load of 1KW for supply of energy and that the CGRF has not considered her plea regarding application of Section 56(2) of the Electricity Act 2003 which does not permit demand of arrears which is not shown continuously as recoverable as arrears of charges for the energy supplied after a lapse of two years from the date when such sum became first due, and that the provisional assessment letter dt.17.10.2012 was issued relating to the period of alleged theft and that the Appellant filed an objection under Section 126(3) of Electricity Act, 2003 before the Assessing officer on 3.10.2012 and that the assessing officer has not replied to this objection and that the present claim of Rs 12,603/- is only a provisional one not finalized till date following the due procedure prescribed and therefore, it is not due for payment. - 7.
+In this Appeal, the 1st Respondent AE/OP/Hussaini Alam submitted a reply dt.15.6.2016 alleging theft of energy with a tampered meter and about the provisional assessment of the loss assessed at Rs 12,603/- and on its basis, the 2nd Respondent issued a provisional assessment notice for theft of energy.
+He filed a copy of provisional assessment notice for theft of energy dt.17.10.2012, copy of assessment calculation along with test certificate of LT meters MRT-GR-HYD-South Circle dt.12.10.2012.
 This provisional assessment report for theft of energy also discloses and informs the appellant that the service connection was disconnected on 21.09.2012.